[well color="alternate-2"]

 [column 6]

-Multiple automakers have outlined plans to electrify significant segments of their fleets over the next decade, with some revealing targets to electrify their entire lineups within five years.
+- Multiple automakers have outlined ambitious plans to electrify significant segments of their fleets over the next decade, with some aiming to electrify their entire lineups within five years.
+While some adjustments were made in 2024 due to market dynamics, the future looks promising.
+Automakers like Honda and General Motors are gearing up to significantly ramp up their EV production by 2027, leveraging advanced battery technologies to meet growing consumer demand.

-Consumer Demand driving electric vehicle (EV) sales up by 31% globally in 2023, reaching 13.6 million units.
+- Consumer demand drove electric vehicle (EV) sales up by 25% globally in 2024, reaching 17.1 million units.

-Advances in battery technology have seen the average EV range more than double in the last decade, from 86 miles in 2011 to over 200 miles in 2021 and are expected to improve the performance, safety, and lifespan of EVs.
-New battery types, such as solid-state batteries, are projected to boost the EV battery market.
+- Advances in battery technology have seen the average EV range more than triple in the last decade, from 86 miles in 2011 to 283 miles in 2024.
+These advancements are expected to further improve the performance, safety, and lifespan of EVs.
+New battery types, such as solid-state batteries, are projected to significantly boost the EV battery market by offering higher energy density and faster charging times.

 [/column]